-With the majority of its roles open in the Software department and Consulting, Microsoft is giving importance to those candidates who have knowledge of blockchain and customer understanding.
+With the majority of its roles open in the Software department and Consulting, Microsoft gives importance to those candidates who are familiar with blockchain and customer understanding.

-We spoke to Prem Parekh, SDE at Microsoft, who helped us understand the recruitment process and gave us an insight into the questions most commonly asked.
+We spoke to Prem Parekh, Software Development Engineer at Microsoft, who helped us understand the recruitment process and gave us an insight into the questions most commonly asked.